jmwamser/EncounterTheCross/readme.md

 Before going into the magic we will need to make sure our Environment Variables are all setup, follow the steps below to do this.

 1. copy `.env` file to `.env.local`
-    -  *IF RUNNING LOCALLY ELSE SETUP UP ENV VARS ON MACHINE*
+    -  *IF RUNNING LOCALLY ELSE SETUP UP ENV VARS ON MACHINE (Windows Environment Variables or Apache Environment Variables) OR create the .env.local.php file (If using the install script this is what will happen)*
 2. update variables for `.env.local` file for you site

 ### PHP External Libraries
 To get the external libraries you will need [PHP Composer](https://getcomposer.org/download/).
 Once you have that follow the CLI step below.
+(If using install script this will already be done)

 1. run `composer install`.
     -  This will install all required external libraries